sbn-psi/data-tools/pds4/xed/README.md

 ## About the name

-xed is like sed, but for xml.
+`xed` is like `sed`, but for xml.
+Specifically, it's for PDS4 labels.
+It might work for other files, but I haven't tested this and wouldn't recommend it.
 It aims to perform small edits to xml files from the command line with a great degree of control.

 ## Modes of operation